Rev. Rubén Ortiz

 “Rev. Rubén Ortiz has served in ministry for 30 years.
 His professional emphasis has been in Leadership Development, Youth Ministry, Church Planting, and Community Development.

-As Executive Director of the Barrio Youth Initiative of Esperanza, he oversees it’s development and management of the the Christian Ministry degree program with an emphasis in Youth Ministry in partnership with Esperanza College of Eastern University.
+As Executive Director of the Esperanza Youth Leadership Institute, he oversees it’s development and management of the the Christian Ministry degree program with an emphasis in Youth Ministry in partnership with Esperanza College of Eastern University.
 He is Director of National Programs at Esperanza, administering a network of mentoring programs and other initiatives.
 Previous to this he was Director of Hispanic Engagement for the national headquarters of Big Brothers Big Sisters of America.
 In that role he drove the expansion of Latino mentoring to over 200 of BBBSA’s 345 agencies.
 He led volunteer recruitment strategies and partnerships within Hispanic communities.

 Rev. Ortiz served as City Coordinator for the DeVos Urban Leadership Initiative in Philadelphia.
 In this role he led a cohort of Pastors and Youth Ministers through an intensive training, developing communities of practice, and mentoring.
 He planted Iglesia Del Barrio (IDB) and served as its Senior Pastor for 10 years.
 IDB is a bi-lingual church in the West-Kensington section of Philadelphia.
 During part of this time he was a Project Director at Esperanza, directly responsible for helping build the capacity of over 100 faith and community based organizations.
 He managed Communities United to Empower Youth, a program to prevent gang activity, reduce youth violence, child abuse and neglect.